tomhmoses/fun2/files/LectureNotes/files/lab1.lagda.md

     * If you work with your own machine, you will still need to use the lab machines from time to time, and in particular during the tests.

-    * it is difficult to keep two different machines synchronized.
+    * It is difficult to keep two different machines synchronized.

     * It is easy to lose files.

-    * Your machine can break and if often does for some students, and so you should have backups.
+    * Your machine can break and it often does for some students, and so you should have backups.

     * For this you can use programs such as `scp`, `rsync` and `unison`.
 Look them up with a search engine.